Information from Anchorage:

 for volunteers to help bag plant material and help ferry bags to and from

+shore.
 Small rafts or canoes are also needed to help in the ferrying

 effort.
 If you would like to donate your time over the next few weeks, we would